S. Davies is a business communications coach who gives workshops on how to keep your professional reputation squeaky-clean and drama-free.

 Check the company policy manual to see if there are any policies in place about how the interview process will work.
 If there are no procedures in place and you have never seen or heard of the organization conducting exit interviews, don’t hesitate to ask questions about the interview procedures ahead of time.
 You will want to know who will be sitting in on the meeting, how long the meeting will take and how and if the results of the meeting will be shared or disseminated.
 For example, who will have access to the interview notes after you leave?

-2. Be Professional.
-Arrive on Time and Dress Professionally.
+2. Be Professional: Arrive on Time and Dress Well

 Dressing well will give you that extra bit of confidence you need to stay focused on the interview and prevent yourself from getting too comfortable in the interview.
 An overly casual atmosphere may cause you to say too much during the interview or get emotional or reactive to questions.
 When your soon-to-be former boss gets called up for a reference check, what image do you want him or her to see in his mind when talking about you: someone who looks clean, neat and polished, or someone who slouches and dresses sloppily?
 The mental image your old boss has of you will influence how you are spoken about, even if it is subtle.